 Prior to re-joining the Jackrabbit staff where she had worked as a graduate assistant coach from 2004-06, Thiesse spent three seasons as an assistant coach at Drake, helping guide the Bulldogs to the NCAA Tournament in 2007 and a WNIT appearance in 2008.
 In her three seasons at Drake, the Bulldogs compiled a 56-42 overall record.

 Thiesse, played collegiately at Nebraska-Kearney from 2000-03 where the Lopers won Rocky Mountain Athletic Conference East Division titles and qualified for the NCAA Division II postseason each of her four years.
 While finishing degrees in mathematics and physical education, she served as a student assistant at UNK for the 2003-04 season.
 Thiesse earned a master’s degree in sports pedagogy from SDSU in the spring of 2006.

 The daughter of former Spearfish and Madison High School basketball coach Tim Gusso, Thiesse’s sister, Amy Williams, is the women’s basketball coach at the University of Nebraska.

-Thiesse, her husband Brandon and their daughters Tadlee and Trinlee, reside in Mankato.
+Thiesse, her husband Brandon and their children Tadlee, Trinlee and Taxton reside in Mankato.